 7 Thoughts on Joy from C.S.
-Lewis
+Lewis (with free printable)

 This post contains Amazon affiliate links.
 If you click on and buy through one of these links, I do receive a small percentage.
 Thank you.